markhull/A1icia/AlixiaNovember/README.md

-# A1icia November
+# Alixia November

-This is the November Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the November Module for the [Alixia Project](https://github.com/markhull/Alixia).

-November handles user interaction with A1icia, such as logging in and out, security, and accessing private content.
-Private content just means data in the application that belongs to just one A1ician among all the users served by A1icia Central.
+November handles user interaction with Alixia, such as logging in and out, security, and accessing private content.
+Private content just means data in the application that belongs to just one Alixian among all the users served by Alixia Central.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaCayenne.jar
-* A1iciaCentral.jar
-* A1iciaCrypto.jar
-* A1iciaMedia.jar
-* commons-pool2-2.0.jar
-* guava-23.0.jar
-* jedis-2.9.0.jar
+Alixia November is now Java 10.
+See `module-info.java` for module path requirements.